AICC-Sahlgrenska/igf_1_prediction/README.md

 | 2023-10-01 | The primary outcome measure will be unadjusted IGF-1 | IGF-1 SDS already takes into account a number of our variables, and it is not clear how good the normalization is (note that this decision was later overruled) |

 ### Features
-# TODO Full list of features with their definitions
-This is a living table about features and how they are defined, to be updated every time we merge a feature branch.

-All features for modeling of maintenance phase as discussed 2024-02-06:
-- age (decimals)
-- gh max (<- data currently missing!!)
-- Tanner stage at t0
-- delta (Tanner stage at t0 - 6 months)
-- sex hormones at t0
-- delta (sex hormones at t0 - 12 months)
-- heightSDS/(average parents' heightSDS) at t0
-- delta (heightSDS/(average parents' heightSDS) at t0 - 6 months)
-- height velocity (SDS) at 1yo, 2yo and the last year prior to GHStart
-- weight velocity (SDS) at 1yo, 2yo
-- weightSDS at t0
-- delta (weightSDS at t0 - 6 months)
-- whether the patient has historically missed many doses (this needs further refinement)

 | Feature name | Definition |
 | ------ | ------ |------ |